How To Avoid Microplastics

 Reduce purchasing synthetic clothing:

-One of the most popular fabrics in fashion is also a major source of plastic pollution.
+One of the most popular fabrics in fashion is also a major source of plastic pollution– synthetic fibers.
 Fabrics like nylon, spandex, and polyester rely on plastic production for their compounds and textiles.
-Consider shopping secondhand and/or buying from brands that use recycled materials when purchasing clothes with synthetic fabrics.
+Consider shopping secondhand, purchasing form brands utilizing natural materials and/or buying from brands that use recycled materials when purchasing clothes with synthetic fabrics.
 And as mentioned above, use something like a Guppyfriend when washing those clothing items.

 Use glass or silicone food storage